 Mozelle Batiste Delacroix: Life is filled with goodbyes, Eve, a million goodbyes, and it hurts every time.
 Sometimes, I feel like I've lost so much, I have to find new things to lose.
 All I know is, there must be a divine point to it all, and it's just over my head.
 That when we die, it will all come clear.
 And then we'll say, "So that was the damn point."
 And sometimes, I think there's no point at all, and maybe that's the point.
 All I know is most people's lives are a great disappointment to them and no one leaves this earth without feeling terrible pain.
 And if there is no divine explanation at the end of it all, well... that's sad.

-Eve: Memory is a selection of images, some elusive, others printed indelibly on the brain.
-The summer I killed my father, I was 10 years old.
+Narrator: Memory is a selection of images, some elusive, others imprinted indelibly on the brain.
+The summer I killed my father I was 10 years old.
 My brother Poe was 9, and my sister Cisely has just turned 14.

 Poe Batiste: [Poe screaming upstairs] I hate her, I hate her!
 I wish she was dead!

 Roz Batiste: Eve, what did you do to your brother?